-- The maximum grant award limit for annual grants awarded this year is \$5,000.
-Any grant funds not used or encumbered by May 30, 2023 will be returned to the ODEI. - 2.
-IDIGC is not intended to be a continuing support mechanism for ongoing projects.
-All grant awards shall be limited to two (2) years funding.
-If extraordinary growth is demonstrated in year two, then the IDIGC is able to consider funding for a third year.
-Contact IDIGC Co-Chairs if you believe your project should be considered for longer-term or permanent funding. - 3.
+- 1. The maximum grant award limit for annual grants awarded this year is \$5,000.
+Any grant funds not used or encumbered by May 30, 2025 will be returned to the ODEI. - 2.
+The IDIGC Grant Program is not intended to be a continuing support mechanism for ongoing projects.
+All IDIGC grant awards shall be limited to two (2) years funding.
+If extraordinary growth is demonstrated in year two, then the IDIGC is able to consider funding for a third year. - 3.
 Funding is not intended for normal course development or for Alternate Work Assignments (AWAs). - 4.
 A faculty member may not submit more than one proposal for which they will serve as the Program Director in the annual grant program. - 5.
-Proposals submitted in response to this RFP will be considered only for the 2022-2023 academic year - If so desired, the IDIGC may require a follow-up meeting for further information about the program proposal. - 7.
-As there could be some overlap among RFP categories, the applicant must choose the category that represents the "best fit" for the proposal. - Project work may start upon receipt of an award notice from the ODEI.
-However, funds will not be accessible until after an SAP Cost Center is established and the University has transferred IDIGC its annual budget.
+Proposals submitted in response to this RFP will be considered only for the 2024-2025 academic year. - 6.
+If so desired, the IDIGC Proposal Review Team may require a follow-up meeting for further information about the program proposal. - 7.
+As there could be some overlap among RFP categories, the applicant must choose the category that represents the "best fit" for the proposal. - 8.
+Project work may start upon receipt of an award notice from the ODEI.
+However, IDIGC funds will not be accessible until after an SAP Cost Center is established and the University has transferred IDIGC its annual budget.

-Submission Requirements, Deadlines, and Important Dates
+Submission Requirements, Deadlines, and Important Dates:

-- 1. The IDIGC Co-Chairs shall hold open sessions for questions before submission of proposals.
-Registration for the open sessions is found on the IDIGC homepage. - 2.
-Application submissions must be received by 6:00 PM on Tuesday, March 22, 2022. - 3.
-Letter(s) of Endorsement/Financial Support from an appropriate department head/administrator are strongly encouraged for all proposals, in general, but are required for all proposals whose expenses exceed the maximum grant allotment (\$5,000).
+- 1. Application submissions must be received by 11:59PM on Friday, March 22, 2024. - 2.
+Letter(s) of Endorsement/Financial Support from an appropriate department head/ administrator are strongly encouraged for all proposals, in general, but are required for all proposals whose expenses exceed the maximum IDIGC grant allotment (\$5,000).
 Letter(s) should express congruence between the Programs Director(s) proposal and the supporting unit's objectives and intended outcomes.
-Letters must be uploaded to the online application manager by the specified RFP due date - 4.
-If applicable, please upload a copy of the IRB application to include with your proposal by the due date. - If needed, IDIGC may request individual meetings with proposal writers during the week of April 4, 2022. - 6.
-Applicants shall be notified of proposal acceptance or rejection by mid-late April 2022. - 7.
-End-of-Year reports shall be due to the ODEI within 30 days of the project's completion, but no later than June 15, 2023.
+Letters must be emailed directly to Chancey Page at cpage@wcupa.edu by the specified RFP due date. - 3.
+If applicable, please email a copy of the IRB application to include with your proposal to Chancey Page at cpage@wcupa.edu by the specified RFP due date. - 4.
+If needed, IDIGC may request individual meetings with proposal writers. - 5.
+Applicants shall be notified of proposal acceptance or rejection by mid-late April 2024. - 6.
+End-of-Year reports shall be due to the ODEI within 30 days of the project's completion, but no later than June 15, 2025.

-Evaluation Process for the Grant Program
+Evaluation Process for the IDIGC Grant Program:

-The IDIGC process is collegial and relies on a diverse and talented team of campus community members to review all proposals and provide comments and scoring.
+The IDIGC Proposal Review Team and process is collegial and relies on a diverse and talented team of campus community members to review all proposals and provide comments and scoring.
 The amount of feedback that can be provided on unsuccessful proposals is limited, but every attempt will be made to provide meaningful and helpful review comments.
 Preference is given to proposals that demonstrate cross-unit collaboration.

-Request for Proposals for the Grant Program
+Request for Proposals for the IDIGC Grant Program:

 The IDIGC will make an attempt to proportionally award funds by the categories, however, it is not mandated to do so.
 The IDIGC is also not obligated to award all funds in a given year.
 Based on annual trends, the IDIGC Proposal Review Team anticipates it may receive between 10 and 15 proposals this year.
-The total amount of money budgeted for the Grant Program is approximately \$40,000.
+The total amount of money budgeted for the IDIGC Grant Program is approximately \$40,000.
 At a maximum award of \$5,000, funds may be sufficient for a maximum of eight (8) awards.
 Proposals should fall within one of the following six categories: